 It is estimated that insulating an attic can reduce the bill by around 20% due to the majority of losses that take place through the roof.
 Other work can save you money, but it is important to seek professional advice before you start.

 You can also save on the total cost of the work by taking advantage of the financial assistance provided by certain organizations with the help of the government.
-Don’t hesitate to ask your energy suppliers or the ANAH to check your eligibility.

 Which works should be carried out as a priority?